OpenAdvertisingProtocol/OpenAdvertisingProtocol/README.md

 Status
 ------

-As of November 15, 2013, the OAP is still very early stage.
+As of December 18, 2013, the OAP is still in development.
 The plan is to finalize the minimum viable product protocol (as shown in the [overview diagram](https://github.com/OpenAdvertisingProtocol/OpenAdvertisingProtocol/blob/master/Programmatic-Direct-Open-Advertising-Protocol.pdf?raw=true))
-December 2014 and to complete initial reference implementations in February 2014.
+January 2014 and to complete initial reference implementations in March 2014.

 Beyond that, we plan to complete the invoice and other parts of the protocol in stages.